nicklockwood/SwiftFormat/README.md

 * The `isEmpty` rule will convert `count == 0` to `isEmpty` even for types that do not have an `isEmpty` method, such as `NSArray`/`NSDictionary`/etc. Use of Foundation collections in Swift code is pretty rare, but just in case, the rule is disabled by default.

+* The `preferForLoop` rule will convert `foo.forEach` to `for item in foo` even for types that do not conform to the `Sequence` protocol and cannot be used with a `for ... in` loop.
+There are no such types built in, but custom types may have this issue.

 * If a file begins with a comment, the `stripHeaders` rule will remove it if it is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.

 * When running a version of SwiftFormat built using Xcode 10.2 on macOS 10.14.3 or earlier, you may experience a crash with the error "dyld: Library not loaded: @rpath/libswiftCore.dylib".
 To fix this, you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
 These tools are included by default in macOS 10.14.4 and later.